emieza/django-ldap/README.md

 Install an LDAP server as slapd in your machine and initialize a DIT.
 It can be easily achieved in Ubuntu using:

     # dpkg-reconfigure slapd

-Also using a web editor for LDAP as phpldapadmin recommended.
+Also using a web editor for LDAP as phpldapadmin is recommended.

 Build a directory tree according your needs.